jefferyvincent/moviegoers/README.md

 To build this project run the following command `npm run build`

 ## Testing
-to test this project run `npm run test`
+To test this project run `npm run test`